 Dealing cards with the old men in the club car Penny a point, ain’t no one keeping score

-In Calvinball, the points determine who's winning, but they're completely incomprehensible unless you're playing, of course.
+In Calvinball, invented within Calvin and Hobbes, the points determine who's winning, but they're completely incomprehensible unless you're playing, of course.

 Hobbes: Okay, so now the score is oogy to boogy.
 Calvin: I already had oogy!